Welcome!

 This article sprang from my time at Michigan State University (MSU).
 I graduated with a Ph.D. in Agricultural, Food, and Resource Economics in August 2020.
 The three articles resulting from dissertation work are:

-Kaminski, D.M., V. Caputo, and M. McKendree.
-“The U.S. Public's Attitudes on Animal and Worker Welfare in the Dairy and Poultry Industries” (conditional acceptance)
+• Kaminski, D.M., V. Caputo, and M. McKendree.
+(2023) “The U.S. Public's Attitudes on Animal and Worker Welfare in the Dairy and Poultry Industries” Journal of Agricultural and Resource Economics Preprint.
+The article can be accessed at https://bit.ly/publicattitudes

 These articles concentrate on employee working conditions in the dairy industry by employing discrete choice (DCE) and best-worst scaling (BWS) experiments.
-The viewpoints of multiple stakeholders along the agri-food supply chain are incorporated the viewpoints of multiple stakeholders.
+The viewpoints of multiple stakeholders along the agri-food supply chain are incorporated.
 These works span research in labor economics/human resource management, food marketing, and public policy.

 Perhaps the best way to see the comprehensive picture of who I am professionally is to view my CV or to Contact Me for more information.